Farrokh62yousefi/Scrap-Github-Avatars-with-Python/README.md

-# get_avatar
+# Scrap Github Avatars with Python
-This is a jupyter file for getting avatar file from github
+This is a jupyter file for scraping github avatars